Nid989/Experiments-on-DRSM-corpus/README.md

 | **Specter-LWAN**                    |                |
 | **Specter dual-attention LWAN**     |     0.9061     |

+We have experimented using 5 different variations of transformers model.
+The description of each model is as follows:

+* BioBERT: In this method we have trained the base [BioBERT](https://huggingface.co/dmis-lab/biobert-v1.1) model.
+* PubMedBERT-LWAN:
+* dualBERT ensemble:
+* Specter-LWAN:
+* Specter dual-attention LWAN: In this method we have used Specter embeddings with a dual-attention module.
+The link for this paper can be found [here] (https://biocreative.bioinformatics.udel.edu/media/store/files/2021/TRACK5_pos_5_BC7_submission_188.pdf).
 ## Setup
 * Step 1.
 Install dependencies
 * Step 2.
 Set-up google drive